Winchester 1866 Carbine

-Henry Marked Barrel Yellow Boy – Made 1868
+Henry Marked Barrel – Yellow Boy

-This Winchester Model 1866 Carbine was made without any provisions for a saddle ring.
+This Winchester 1866 Carbine was made without any provisions for a saddle ring.
 All steel metal surfaces were originally nickel plated and the frame and butt plate silver plated.
 Only traces of each remain.
 The frame top tang shows what appears to be some gold wash.

 The gun is overall well worn, but not abused, and the engraving shows strong and complete, except the upper frame as mentioned before.
-The walnut stocks appear original and in very good condition and fit well, only being slightly off because of repaired tang affecting original fit.
-Mechanics are good.
-The mechanism is a little sticky and could use a thorough and proper cleaning and lube.
+The walnut stocks fit well and appear original and in very good condition.
+The stocks are only slightly off because of a repaired tang affecting the original fit.
+Mechanics are good, although the mechanism is a little sticky and could use a thorough and proper cleaning and lube.
 The bore and rifling are surprisingly very good with little pitting, which is uncommon for an early gun showing lots of use.
 Original cleaning rod in butt stock.

-Clarks Antiques Firearms – Winchester Model 1866 Carbine – Price $15,500.00
+Clarks Antiques Firearms – Winchester 1866 Carbine – Price $15,500.00

 If you like this, you may also like our Winchester Engraved Model 1866 SRC